Bullets and Numbering

 As the human attention span has grown shorter under the stresses of modern life, lists of one sort or another have come to dominate our texts.
 Abraham Lincoln could spend several days delivering a single perfect paragraph to an informed audience; we must convey the same information in an executive summary that takes no more than nanoseconds to parse.
 InDesign aids and abets this diminution of the human intellect by providing the Bullets and Numbering feature, which provides:

-Bullets and Numbering is a paragraph level attribute that applies a bullet character or a numeral to the start of the paragraph.
-Applying a bullet is straightforward; numbering is a bit more complicated.
+Bullets and Numbering is a paragraph level attribute that applies a bullet character or a numeral to the start of the afflicted paragraph.
+Applying a bullet is fairly straightforward; numbering is a bit more complicated.

 - Select a range of text.